I need to borrow some money

 We’re not asking to be boring grown-ups, but it’s vital to weigh up how important this money is if you’re looking to borrow money, compared to the stress of going into the red.

 - Because whatever you’re purchasing – a car so you can get to work, an education – it will have a long term positive effect on your life (shiny new devices don’t count).

-- Because you can afford to pay it back quickly
+- You can afford to pay it back quickly

-- Because you’ve budgeted and had a good think about whether you can afford the monthly payments.
+- You’ve budgeted and had a good think about whether you can afford the monthly repayments.

 Bad reasons to borrow money *waggy finger*:

-- Because you really really want that new pair of shoes/holiday/phone, even though you can’t afford it.
+- You really, really want that new pair of shoes/holiday/phone, even though you can’t afford it.

-- Because you need to use credit to pay for vital supplies like food, heating, etc. This is a sign you either need to change your priorities or seek debt help.
+- You need to use credit to pay for vital supplies like food, heating, etc. This is a sign you either need to change your priorities or seek debt help.

 So having weighed things up, you want to borrow some cash – where’s the best place to go?

 Asking your parents for financial help is usually the safest and best place to start.
 They made you with their loins – therefore they’re less likely to offer you massive interest rates or get out a cattle prod if you miss a repayment.
 Asking them for help doesn’t mean you’ve failed as a grown-up, in fact you’re just making an adult decision about the best place to borrow money.
 Sit them down, explain why you need the money, and ask if they’re capable of helping.
 Of course, this only works if you have some kind of vaguely-functioning relationship with your folks.